This website uses cookies to improve your experience.

 But by dawn’s early light, he could see that the flag, tattered and torn, still waved proudly on the distant shore—a sure sign that the battle was not lost, that the American cause had once again survived an attempt to exterminate it.
 An overjoyed Key quickly penned the words we now know as our national anthem, not merely a tribute to the flag itself but to everything she represents—a tribute to the land of the free and the home of the brave.

 Sure, some have turned their backs on that ragged old flag.
-But then there are those who still hail it proudly—those who still stand by its side.
-And for all of American history yet, it has been the latter who emerge victorious.
+But then some still hail it proudly.
+And for all of American history yet, it has been the latter who emerged victorious.

 So wave your flag with honor.
 “Raise her up every morning… bring her down every night… don't let her touch the ground… fold her up right.”
 And as Francis Scott Key said, may it always be true of us: